ippc/ippcdj/readme.md

     2. Logs in to dev.ippc.int, activates application virtualenv and pulls changes from Github
     3. Collect static files to locations to be served on dev server
     4. Restart gunicorn and nginx
-- Update to latest version of Mezzanine and make sure current functionality works
 - [Versioning](https://django-simple-history.readthedocs.org/en/latest/) of all page content?
 - [Pest Report mapping](http://leafletjs.com/examples/choropleth.html)
     - <http://blog.thematicmapping.org/2008/04/thematic-mapping-with-geojson.html>